 You will have a rotational supervisor for each attachment.
 This will normally be the specialist to whom you are clinically responsible.
-While your rotational supervisor will have expertise in their particular speciality, they may have less understanding of the scope and context of RHM, and as a result, of your learning needs.
+While your rotational supervisor will have expertise in their particular speciality, they may have less understanding of the scope and context of rural hospital medicine, and as a result, of your learning needs.